Stenhouse Stadium: History

 The track originally raced under British Greyhound Track Control Society (BGTCS) rules and was subject to prosecution in December 1933 following the use of a totalisator during the controversial period of government tote bans.
 In a surprise move in November 1935 the Greyhound Racing Association (GRA) made a successful bid to the Stenhouse directors and acquired the stadium.
 Alternative offers had been received by two English companies but the third GRA bid was higher and sealed the deal.
 The move came as a surprise because the GRA already owned Powderhall and the resident kennels were moved to the Powderhall stadium to form one base which was the normal routine for the GRA.

 In 1938 the oldest building in the area known as Stenhouse Mansion was given to the National Trust for Scotland by the Greyhound Racing Association; the building had come into their possession as part of the 1935 purchase.

 Closure

 The reasons for closure and exact dates of the closure are uncertain.
-It is a clear that the GRA prioritised Powderhall and there are reports that some of the racing equipment was moved to Powderhall.
+It is clear that the GRA prioritised Powderhall and there are reports that some of the racing equipment was moved to Powderhall.
 Tote returns for 1950 were declared but the track is not listed in the 1951 tote returns or any year afterwards meaning that the closing date was during the early part of 1951.

 The stadium itself remained and was renamed the Stenhouse Racing Stadium where trotting races continued with show jumping also prominent.
 The stadium continued to be used by various sports over the years until it was finally demolished and is now industrial units.
 The Stenhouse Mansion remains.